Ancient coins. Themes for collections.

 Book Ref: Handbook of Coins of Northern and Central Greece, by Oliver Hoover, lists

 over 200 types, most very rare and seldom seen.
-The number of types normally seen is far less,
+The number of types normally seen is far less, unless you count varieties of "New Style" tetradrachms which he did not.

 The "New Style" coins of Athens come in hundreds of varieties.